Interacting-cluster spin liquids with robust flat bands evolving into higher-rank half-moon phases and topological

 At low temperature, the eigenstates attached to $\Lambda_{ld}(\mathbf{q}\in\mathcal{Q})$ dominate the spin-spin correlations responsible for the structure factor.
 If the density of these eigenstates were uniform along $\mathcal{Q}$, one would obtain an approximately circular and spherical contour in 2D and 3D respectively.
 However, the sum rule imposes that the density of states must be uniform once summed up over \textit{all} bands.
 Hence, since the highest intensity region of the flat band(s) is the bow-tie shape of the pinch point, the highest intensity region of the dispersive band(s) must be the complementary region of the bow tie in reciprocal space \cite{Mizoguchi_2018,Yan_2018}.
 Ultimately, it is the intersection between the complementary region of the bow tie and the hypersurface $\mathcal{Q}$ that forms the half-moon patterns of the structure factor.\\

 In absence of extensively degenerate flat bands, this half-moon phase is not a traditional spin liquid.
 But since the manifold $\mathcal{Q}$ is sub-extensive and isomorphic to an $(d-1)-$sphere within a given Brillouin zone, the half-moon phase corresponds to a so-called spiral spin liquid \cite{rastelli79a,bergman07a,Balla19a,Pohle21a,yao_2021,Gao_2022} with unusual, non-local, spin dynamics \cite{Yan_2022}.
-At very low temperature, beyond the Luttinger–Tisza approximation, thermal order-by-disorder (ObD) might entropically lift the degeneracy of manifold $\mathcal{Q}$, especially in $d=3$ dimensions.
-For most models in $d=2$ dimensions though, the Hohenberg-Mermin-Wagner theorem should prevent magnetic order, even if the breaking of discrete lattice rotational symmetry remains a possibility \cite{Mulder10a}.
+At very low temperatures, beyond the Luttinger–Tisza approximation, thermal order-by-disorder (ObD) may entropically lift the degeneracy of the manifold $\mathcal{Q}$, particularly in $d=3$ dimensions.
+In $d=2$ dimensions, however, the Hohenberg–Mermin–Wagner theorem forbids the emergence of long-range magnetic order, although the breaking of discrete lattice rotational symmetries remains possible \cite{Mulder10a}.
 Such symmetry breaking, potentially associated with a Berezinskii–Kosterlitz–Thouless–type transition in the case of $XY$ spins, can only occur at very low temperatures.
 At intermediate temperatures, thermal fluctuations are instead expected to restore the effective degeneracy of $\mathcal{Q}$, even slightly away from fine tuning.
 As a consequence, the half-moon features in the equal-time structure factor are expected to remain robust above the temperature regime where ObD takes place.